What do expats find most challenging?

 We asked expats and digital nomads what they find the most challenging about the local culture in Kratie.
 They wrote...

 "Expats in Kratie often find the language barrier to be the most challenging aspect of the local culture, as not many locals speak English.
 The lack of Western amenities and conveniences can also be a challenge, as the city is not as developed as other parts of Cambodia.
 The local cuisine, which is significantly different from Western food, can also be difficult for some expats to adjust to.
 The pace of life in Kratie is much slower than what most Westerners are used to, which can be frustrating for some.
 Additionally, the local customs and traditions, which are deeply ingrained in the society, can be difficult for expats to understand and navigate.
-Lastly, the hot and humid climate can also be a challenge for those not used to such weather conditions," remarked another expat in Kratie, Cambodia.
+Lastly, the hot and humid climate can also be a challenge for those not used to such weather conditions," remarked another expat who made the move to Kratie, Cambodia.

 Other Questions: